Existential-nonce/Murder-Games-Bot/to do list.md

 - [] figure out how to set the prefixe command for each server's cache thingy idfk
 - [] complete the `README.md` file with all the details and info
 - [] figure out how to host the bot on heroku
-- [] not forget to add a v.1.0.0 release tag version on the github page before publishing
+- [] don't forget to add a v.1.0.0 release tag version on the github page before publishing
-- [] find out a way to make an advanced command handler that can navigate through folders and subfolders
 - [] set the bot's status as 'invisible' when using the `exit` command

 ### ITEMS: